sysgears/apollo-universal-starter-kit/docs/Debugging.md

 ## Debugging NodeJS backend server

 To debug NodeJS backend server you should enable running NodeJS backend with `inspect` protocol enabled.
-This is done by modifying `packages/server/webpack.config.js` and adding `--inspect` option to `nodemon`: `onBuildEnd: ['nodemon --inspect build --watch false']`
+This is done by modifying `packages/server/webpack.config.js` and adding `--inspect` option to NodeHmrPlugin `cmd`: `--inspect {app}`.
+The {app} is replaced with actual path to the compiled bundle.

 You are ready to debug your NodeJS server.